aaronkyle/social-development/terms/stakeholder-analysis.md

 ---
-title:stakeholder analysis
+title: stakeholder analysis
 date: 2005-12-06
 category: terminology
 tags: development, stakeholder analysis
 slug: stakeholder-analysis
-summary: : a technique to identify and assess the importance and interests of key people, groups, or institutions usually in relation to specific policies, programmes or communities
+summary: a technique to identify and assess the importance and interests of key people, groups, or institutions usually in relation to specific policies, programmes or communities
 ---